garrettsherm/catch-of-the-day/readme.md

 Catch of the day is a single page web application built using React & Firebase.

+Using HashRouter instead of BrowserRouter.

 ## Demo

-See the project deployed to now here https://cotd-nfshbnbsio.now.sh
+See the project deployed to now here https://cotd-nfshbnbsio.now.sh (Free hosting is slow, please be patient).

 ## Installation